rsolari/breakbot/README.md

  * `wa_phone` is the phone number used by the bot to connect to WhatsApp.
 See `Requisites` above.
  * `irc_*` parameters are what you expect.
  * `bot_owner_nick` is the IRC nick of the bot owner (needed for private messaging).
-6. Make sure your bot nick and phone are also in the contact list.
-7. Run `python bot.py` so that it connects to WhatsApp
+6. Run `python bot.py` so that it connects to WhatsApp
  * Watch the screen for strings matching `NNN-NNN@g.us`.
 Those are the WhastApp group chats.
 Write them down somewhere.
  * Control+C to stop Breakbot.
-8. Final setup: open `config.json`, go to `contacts` section, and:
+7. Final setup: open `config.json`, go to `contacts` section, and:
  * Add the desired WhatsApp **group chats** you wrote down to that list, together with the **IRC rooms** you want them bridged to.
  * Add the **phone numbers** and what **IRC nick** they map to.